Celebrities with infertility

 Up until recently, infertility was an intensely private matter.
-Women would go to great lengths to hide their challenges…which unfortunately led many to believe that infertility was a rare phenomenon.
+Women would go to great lengths to hide their challenge, which unfortunately led many to believe that infertility was a rare phenomenon.
 A refreshing thing has happened in the last 5 to 10 years.
-We have become more open about the issue of infertility – and many women are coming forth with their own stories.
-Among them are some notable women in the media – who have been generous enough to share their experiences and reveal how infertility affects everyone:
+We have become more open about the issue of infertility, and many women are coming forth with their own stories.
+Among them are some celebrities with infertility.

-Other notables who have been forthcoming with their struggles: Sarah Jessica Parker, Angela Bassett, Emma Thompson, Nicole Kidman, Kirstie Alley, Joan Lunden.
+Other notables who have been forthcoming with their struggles: Sarah Jessica Parker, Angela Bassett, Emma Thompson, Nicole Kidman, Kirstie Alley and Joan Lunden.

 In the end, whether you choose to be open with your infertility – or feel more comfortable keeping it private — recognize that it is a very common issue that affects many many women today.
 And remember that your friends and family who have gone through treatment may not necessarily reveal all the details.
 In fact, many will say that ‘donor egg IVF’ has replaced plastic surgery as the best-kept secret in Hollywood.
 Everyone – including a fertility patient – is entitled to reveal only what they feel comfortable doing so.
 The point is to not assume that no one around you is dealing with the same issues…even if you are not hearing it out loud.